Changissnz/nu_merchant_principal/README.md

 be recognized as a hypnotizer and a derecognizer exists, and this argument uses analyses of the cycle's effects on memory.
-The mechanisms of memory are difficult to explain in some cases, such as with human memory.
+The mechanisms of memory are difficult to explain in some cases, such as of human memory.
 By associating the quality of memory with recall testing in areas such as frequency of occurrence and recognition, and also in confidence of memory authenticity, the perspective that the cycle produces effects of some nature onto memory can be reasonably